-Lara Croft’s latest adventure takes her to the forests and mountain ranges of Siberia, a vast and often misunderstood region that stretches from Russia’s Ural Mountains to the country’s north Pacific coastline.
+Lara Croft’s search for the lost city of Kitezh takes her to the forests and mountain ranges of Siberia, a vast and often misunderstood region that stretches from Russia’s Ural Mountains to the country’s north Pacific coastline.
 Commonly viewed as a region of Arctic wastelands and Soviet-era prison camps, Siberia is a land full of stunning natural landscapes and home to numerous indigenous peoples.

 Fraser’s book is more than a travelogue: it offers an insight into Siberia’s past and post-Soviet present and combines historical facts and figures with the author’s own first-hand experiences of the region, which he acquired over the course of several years (and visits).
 While not a mountaineer or extreme sports enthusiast, Fraser’s travelogue still does a remarkable job of introducing the reader to the realities (and frustrations) of exploring eastern Russia.